OpenGamma/Strata/SECURITY.md

 ## Supported Versions

 We only support the latest version of Strata.
-If an issue is found, users will be expected to upgrade to the latest version to pickup the patch.
+If an issue is found, users will be expected to upgrade to the latest version to pick up the patch.

 ## Reporting a Vulnerability